Pedro Hinojosa: Rebellions of La Noria and Tuxtepec

 After the republican victory, Hinojosa stayed in the military permanently.
-In 1871 he joined the uprising in favor of Porfirio Díaz pursuing the Plan of La Noria against Benito Juarez, in which he was defeated and taken prisoner in Saltillo.
+In 1871 he joined the uprising in favor of Porfirio Díaz pursuing the Plan of La Noria against Benito Juárez, in which he was defeated and taken prisoner in Saltillo.
 He was able to escape and later was given amnesty by the new president Sebastian Lerdo de Tejada.
-Hinojosa again joined an uprising in favor of Diaz and the Plan of Tuxtepec, fighting in Matamoros, la Huasteca and the port of Tuxpan, ultimately contributing to Diaz's victory.
+Hinojosa again joined an uprising in favor of Díaz and the Plan of Tuxtepec, fighting in Matamoros, la Huasteca and the port of Tuxpan, ultimately contributing to Diaz's victory.

-Diaz named Hinojosa military commander of the state of Chihuahua on June 4, 1877, and governor on June 13 of the same year.
-In appointing Hinojosa, Diaz aimed to end a conflict between the head of the pro-Diaz Chihuahuan forces Jose Eligio Muñoz and the head of the Chihuahuan federal forces Juan B. Caamaño.
+Díaz named Hinojosa military commander of the state of Chihuahua on June 4, 1877, and governor on June 13 of the same year.
+In appointing Hinojosa, Díaz aimed to end a conflict between the head of the pro-Díaz Chihuahuan forces Jose Eligio Muñoz and the head of the Chihuahuan federal forces Juan B. Caamaño.
 Hinojosa remained in this post until August 14, 1878 at which time he turned over the governorship to his constitutionally elected successor Angel Trias Ochoa.
 Hinojosa's governorship included an unprecedented action in which he was arrested and imprisoned under the orders of the head of the Iturbide camp, Jose Gonzalez Salas, without respecting Hinojosa's constitutional authority as governor.
 The arrest was due to a criminal complaint filed by the journalist Tomas Cordero Zuza who opposed Hinojosa and whom Hinojosa had struck on the head when he ran into Zuza in the Plaza Hidalgo in the city of Chihuahua.
 Hinojosa remained in prison until he was granted a federal appeal, which was followed by a trial in which he was found innocent.